fbpx

 • Large Groups (31 – 45 students) $462

-• Groups need to arrive at the Downing Centre at 8.20am as our judicial officers will need to speak with groups prior to the sitting day starting.
+Groups need to arrive at the Downing Centre at 8.20am as our judicial officers need to speak with groups prior to the start of the sitting day.
 The Law Day Out experience concludes at 11.30am.
+Groups are welcome to remain on levels 4 and 5 to observe the next session from 12-1pm.

 As per the Flowchart, payment is required 45 days before the LDO.
 For low SES schools or those with smaller groups, the fees may be reduced by approval of the Education Manager.